ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - If either `span1` or `span2` is `null`, or the two spans are over different Text objects, the function returns `null`.
 - Otherwise, if `span1` is smaller than `span2` or the `IgnoreOrder` parameter is used, the function returns the shortest span that covers both `span1` and `span2`.
-- Otherwise \(`span1` is larger than `span2` and the `IgnoreOrder` is not used\), the function returns a runtime error.
+- Otherwise (`span1` is larger than `span2` and the `IgnoreOrder` is not used), the function returns a runtime error.

 Based on the definition of Span, the different scenarios of arguments to the `CombineSpans` function are as follows:

 - Span 2 is always after span 1.
-That is, left-to-right order is maintained:
+In other words, left-to-right order is maintained:

     ```
     CombineSpans([0,7], [3,7]) returns the span [0,7]